fdeantoni/prost-wkt/README.md

 *Note*: the above uses a forked repo of prost with a pull request that `prost-wkt` requires.
 If this pull request gets accepted, the prost repo can be used instead.

-In your `bulid.rs`, make sure to add the following options:
+In your `build.rs`, make sure to add the following options:
 ```rust
 fn main() {
     let mut prost_build = prost_build::Config::new();